vincentvankrunkelsven/courses-intro-to-sql/chapter3.md

 *** =xp1: 20

 *** =instructions1
-Get the title and net profit—the amount a film grossed, minus its budget—for all films.
+Get the title and net profit (the amount a film grossed, minus its budget) for all films.
 Alias the net profit as `net_profit`.

 *** =solution1
 ```{sql}
 SELECT title, gross - budget AS net_profit